-As part of our commitment to transparency, openness, communication, and dissemination we will log all publicly available deliverables and publications here.
+As part of our commitment to transparency, openness, communication, and dissemination we will log all publicly available deliverables, publications and other outputs here.

 This deliverable reviews those algorithms which existed prior to our project’s start, and is a discussion and critique of those algorithms from a variety of perspectives.
 In doing this, we also indicate how our own approach will differ from the existing state of the art.